-Ethan Blevins is a legal fellow working primarily on equality and opportunity issues and property rights on PLF’s Constitutional Scholarship team.
+Ethan Blevins is a senior legal fellow working primarily in the areas of equality and opportunity, property rights, and environment and natural resources for PLF’s Constitutional Scholarship team.
 He previously worked as a staff attorney with PLF, mostly suing his favorite defendant, the City of Seattle.
 He earned a nickname from The Seattle Times as “the sharpest pin around to the council’s liberal bubble.”
 He’s had a lifelong dream to earn a superhero name, so he proudly accepts the teasing title of “The Pin” from his coworkers.

 Ethan’s introduction to liberty began as a teenager when he read Arthur Koestler’s chilling account of communism in Darkness at Noon.
 He was living in China at the time, and he saw firsthand the corruption and poverty wrought by dictatorship.